-FBCA certificates contain a registered certificate policy object identifier (OID), which may be used by a Relying Party to decide whether a certificate is trusted for a particular purpose.
+Certificates issued under this IGC CP contain a registered certificate policy object identifier (OID), which may be used by a Relying Party to decide whether a certificate is trusted for a particular purpose.
 The OID corresponds to a specific level of assurance established by this Certificate Policy (CP) which shall be available to Relying Parties.
-Each certificate issued by IdenTrust under the FBCA will assert the appropriate level of assurance in the certificate Policies extension.
+Each certificate issued by IdenTrust under the IGC CP will assert the appropriate level of assurance in the certificate Policies extension.

-1.1.2 Relationship between the FBCA CP & the FBCA CPS
+1.1.2 Relationship between the IGC CP & the IGC CPS

-The FBCA CP states what assurance can be placed in a certificate issued by the FBCA.
-The FBCA Certification Practices Statement (CPS) states how the FBCA establishes that assurance.
+The IGC-CP states what assurance can be placed in a certificate issued by the IdenTrust CA under the IGC policy.
+The IGC Certification Practices Statement (CPS) states how the IdenTrust establishes that assurance.
 The IdenTrust Global Common Certificate Policy (IGC-CP) provides policies for issuing certificates under the IGC policy and the IGC-CPS defines the practices that IdenTrust has deployed to ensure compliance with all associated CP documents.

-1.1.3 Relationship between the FBCA CP and the Entity CP
+1.1.3 Relationship between other CPs and the IGC CP